mdcatapult/entity-recognition/go/cmd/dictionary-importer/README.md

 `go run main.go dictionaryPath=dictionaries/pubchem.tsv dictionaryFormat=pubchem`

-Other config e.g. redi port is located in `./config/dictionary.yml`, relative from the NER project root.
+Other config e.g. redis port is located in `./config/dictionary.yml`, relative from the NER project root.
 See the existing config for examples.